The UK’s leading resin flooring specialist

 When properly applied and in the appropriate setting, this type of flooring is a very safe flooring alternative.

-Epoxy resins are a combination of a polymer hardener with an epoxide resin.
+Epoxy resins are a combination of a polymer hardener and an epoxide resin.
 After application, there’s a chemical reaction that occurs.
 This chemical reaction is known as ‘curing’.

 Throughout the curing process, which for an epoxy coating takes up to 48 hours, the epoxy becomes a solid coating.